Aliases for BCAT1 Gene

 GeneCards Summary for BCAT1 Gene

-BCAT1 (Branched Chain Amino-Acid Transaminase 1, Cytosolic) is a Protein Coding gene.
-Diseases associated with BCAT1 include hyperleucine-isoleucinemia.
-Among its related pathways are Metabolism and Carbon metabolism.
-GO annotations related to this gene include identical protein binding and L-valine transaminase activity.
+BCAT1 (Branched Chain Amino Acid Transaminase 1) is a Protein Coding gene.
+Diseases associated with BCAT1 include Hypervalinemia And Hyperleucine-Isoleucinemia and Hyperleucine-Isoleucinemia.
+Among its related pathways are Validated targets of C-MYC transcriptional activation and Pantothenate and CoA biosynthesis.
+Gene Ontology (GO) annotations related to this gene include identical protein binding and L-leucine transaminase activity.
 An important paralog of this gene is BCAT2.